Achieving eXcellence in Liberal Education

-Writing skills are essential for students to succeed at University.
-The College of Arts & Science requires that all of its students demonstrate competence in English composition.
-The AXLE curriculum retains the existing English 1100 minimum skill level in composition, which can be satisfied by passing English 1100 or by presenting qualifying scores on the SAT Writing and Critical Reasoning tests or earning appropriate AP/IB credit for 1000-level Writing courses.
-In the recent past, approximately 90% of entering first year students satisfied this requirement with AP or IB credit, or SAT test score.
+Writing skills are essential for students to succeed at University and beyond.
+The College of Arts & Science AXLE curriculum requires that all students demonstrate competence in English composition.
+This requirement can be satisfied by passing English 1100; by transfer credit for English 1100 or for specific English 1000-level Writing courses; by presenting qualifying scores on the SAT Writing and Critical Reasoning tests or the ACT English and Writing tests; or by earning appropriate AP/IB or transfer credit for specific English 1000-level Writing courses.
+(See the degree audit for a detailed list of ways that students may satisfy the English composition requirement.)

 AXLE Writing Requirements

 The AXLE curriculum requires that all students complete three Writing courses beyond the English 1100 proficiency standard, irrespective of SAT II Writing or AP English test scores.
 Students must take a First Year Writing Seminar, a 1000-level Writing course, and either another 1000-level Writing course or a 2000-level or higher Writing course or an Oral Communications course.
 Completion of a First Year Writing Seminar ensures that all first year students have an opportunity to hone their writing skills in their first year at Vanderbilt University.
 Students who must enroll in English 1100 are also required to complete a First Year Writing Seminar course in their first year.
 Preferably, these students will take the English 1100 course during the Fall semester and the First Year Writing Seminar during the Spring semester.
 All students are required to complete a 1000-level Writing course by the end of their sophomore year.

 The Third Writing Course Requirement